-So if they use public transport regularly or if they have plant-based diets they are setting the examples and send a strong signal to everyone in the company.
+So if they use public transport regularly or if they have plant-based diets they are setting an example and sending everyone a strong signal.

 2 – How To Create A Sustainable Culture?
 Create Rituals Where Values Are Lived

-Culture arises in a group of people from a series of understood notions that are validated by repetition over time and then passed on to a wider group of employees or those who are new to an organization.
+Culture arises when a series of understood notions are validated by repetition over time and then passed on to a wider group of employees or those who are new to the organization.

-Sure, you can’t have great team-building sessions in the mountains every week.
+Sure, you can’t have great team-building sessions hiking in the mountains every week.

-But there are small rituals such as fun/inspiring meeting greetings or blocking everyone’s agenda at the same time once a week just to remind them to take a break and remember the “why” behind their (and the company’s) work.
+But there are small rituals such as fun/inspiring meeting greetings or blocking everyone’s agenda at the same time once a week just to remind them to take a break and remember the “why” behind their (and the company’s) work that can be done.

 Letting employees go surfing when the forecast looks good (Chouinard’s tells it best in his great book), or renting a common area with individual spaces for employees to grow their own vegetable gardens and meet occasionally are two examples of how to reinforce a culture of sustainability.

 3 – Create Sustainability Symbols that Support a Sustainable Organizational Culture

-Another example of a sustainable culture is one there are sustainability symbols.
+Another example of a sustainable culture is one that has sustainability symbols.

-Symbols a lot like rituals as they are also intended to help draft a company’s sustainability culture and values, except they don’t require any action.
+Symbols are a lot like rituals as they are also intended to help companies strengthen their sustainability culture and values, except they don’t require any action.

-The language used, the colors used for internal and external communications, the type of food or drinks that are regularly consumed, an animal mascot (that’s replicable in cool stickers), an office filled with plants, or some object that relates to the company’s mission, some sort of game that’s played during all-hands events…
+The language and the colors used for internal and external communications, the type of food or drinks that are regularly consumed, an animal mascot, an office filled with plants (aka office jungle), some object that relates to the company’s mission, some sort of game that’s played during all-hands events…

-Use your imagination, having in mind that your goal is to have symbols that make people remember the company’s vision, reinforcing a sense of belonging and cohesion and a culture of sustainability.
+Use your imagination, having in mind that your goal is to have symbols that remember people about the company’s vision, reinforcing a sense of belonging and cohesion and a culture of sustainability.

 4 – Put Together the Best Team To Help Create A Sustainability Culture